dyte-submissions/dyte-vit-2022-mokshdagangrade/README.md

    ```sh
    git clone https://github.com/dyte-submissions/dyte-vit-2022-mokshdagangrade.git
    ```
 2. Go to the dist folder and there will be pyGithubBot.exe file.
 In that folder, open cmd.
 Or go the dist directory from cmd.
+Then run the commands below.

 <p align="right">(<a href="#top">back to top</a>)</p>